-The challenges of networking during the pandemic
+The challenges of networking post pandemic

 Running an online meeting is easy – no need for lots of techie experience – you just set up your monthly meeting and invite people.
 Keep the meetings to around 40 minutes to start with so they fall within the free time allowance on Zoom and keep your costs to a minimum.
 We have a Zoom guide you can have to help you set things up.
 Smething to consider alongside your face to face meetings perhaps!

 Become the premier networker in your area by running a First Friday Network meeting!